 Make sure your game represents your brand and offers an opportunity to support your campaign message, this will allow your game to be meaningful and coherent, making sure your marketing message is consistent.

-In the hazy, post-show fog succeeding an event, show goers have visited and talked to many companies about their brand and products and it can all merge into one, however having a positive engagement from the start, like a fun branded game, will make you and your brand memorable and therefore warmer to any follow up sales.
+In the hazy, post-show fog succeeding an event, show goers have visited and talked to many companies about their brand and products and it can all merge into one, however having a positive engagement from the start, like a fun interactive branded game, will make you and your brand memorable and therefore warmer to any follow up sales.

 5. Create a social buzz